thingdom/node-neo4j/API_v2.md

 TODO: Neo4j's REST API actually takes and returns *arrays* of properties, but AFAIK, all indexes today only deal with a single property.
 Should multiple properties be supported?

+TODO: Today, there's no need for a `db.getIndex()` method, since the parameters you need to fetch an index are the same ones that are returned.
+But if Neo4j adds extra info to the response (e.g. online/offline status), we should add that method, along with that extra info in our `Index` class.

 ### Constraints